CRRCOO/C2Net/README.md

 # C<sup>2</sup>Net
-Source codes and results will be released upon publication.
+Source codes and results will be released soon.